 There is a higher risk of nutritional deficiency after a gastric bypass, but there may be other complications, including:

 - Bowel obstructions

-Each type of surgery comes with its own set of pros and cons, which can help you decide on the one that will work best for your situation.
+Each type of surgery has pros and cons, which can help you decide what will work best for your situation.